Classification of Symplectic Birational Involutions of Manifolds of $OG10$ type: Enumeration of definite genera for Z -lattices

 A final issue one can face with this randomised algorithm is that random walks in $\text{Kne}_p(g)$ can eventually lead to vain iterations.
 In this case, there might be only a little number of nodes which have not been visited yet and the probability to find them via random construction of neighbour lattices is low.
 This is the case, for instance, for isometry classes of lattices with relatively small weight: their isometry group has big cardinality and therefore, there are few edges connecting to the corresponding node in $\text{Kne}_p(g)$ for all small primes $p$.
 It is possible, at this stage, to complete the enumeration of $C(g)$ by hand.
 To do so, let $C_{al}(g)$ be the list of representatives of isometry classes in $g$ which have been already computed, and let

 Let $q$ be the biggest prime number dividing the denominator of $m$.
-This prime $q$ must divide the isometry group of a class in $C(g)\setminus C_{al}(g)$, and thus such isometry class contains a lattice with at least one isometry of order $q$.
-In the paper \cite{bt21}, S. Brandhorst and T. Hofmann have developed methods to compute, given a genus $g$ and a prime number $q$, pairs $(L,f)$ consisting of a lattice $L\in g$ and an isometry $f\in O(L)$ of order $q$.
-Their algorithms have been implemented using a combination of Sage \cite{sagemath}, GAP \cite{GAP4}, Magma \cite{magma} and PARI \cite{PARI98}.
-Running their actual codes, we can find new lattices in $g$ not represented by any element of $C_{al}(g)$, and having an isometry of order $q$.
+This prime $q$ must divide the order of the isometry group of a class in $C(g)\setminus C_{al}(g)$, and thus such isometry class contains a lattice with at least one isometry of order $q$.
+In the paper \cite{bt21}, Brandhorst and Hofmann have developed methods to compute, given a genus $g$ and a prime number $q$, pairs $(L,f)$ consisting of a lattice $L\in g$ and an isometry $f\in O(L)$ of order $q$.
+Their algorithms have been implemented using a combination of Sage \cite{sagemath}, GAP \cite{GAP4}, Magma \cite{magma} and PARI \cite{PARI98} (see also \cite[QuadFormWithIsom]{OSCAR} for a more recent and centralized implementation by the second author).
+Running such codes, we can find new lattices in $g$ not represented by any element of $C_{al}(g)$, and having an isometry of order $q$.
 Subtracting the weights of their respective isometry classes to $m$, we should eventually be able to clear out $q$ from the divisors of the denominator of $m$.
-If $m$ is still non-zero, we keep going with the next biggest prime $q'$ dividing the denominator of $m$, and so on until $m=0$.
+If $m$ is still nonzero, we keep going with the next biggest prime $q'$ dividing the denominator of $m$, and so on until $m=0$.
+If $m$ happens to be an integer after some iteration, we continue with the largest prime number smaller than the one previously tried.